-- 12. That the function of the arranging brethren shall be to arrange for the conduct of the meetings and decide all matters affecting the working of the ecclesia. - That they meet once a month, and as much oftener as they may find necessary. - 14.
+- 12. That the function of the arranging brethren shall be to arrange for the conduct of the meetings and decide all matters affecting the working of the ecclesia. - 13.
+That they meet once a month, and as much oftener as they may find necessary. - 14.
 That all their meetings be announced to the ecclesia: and that the brethren and sisters be at liberty to attend and to take part in the deliberations that may take place, but to have no vote in the decisions that may be taken. - 15.
-That their decisions shall have immediate effect, but may be reversed by the ecclesia at the quarterly meeting, only, however, in so far as they effect the future. - 16.
-That the arranging brethren shall (by the Recording brother) read the minutes of their proceedings every three months, to the brethren and sisters in quarterly meeting assembled, for confirmation or otherwise. - 17.
-That the Recording brother and Finance brother shall attend all the meetings of the managing brethren, and have power to vote in their decisions. - 18.
-That the presiding brethren shall do duty week by week in alphabetical rotation, or provide substitutes from their own number: the brother presiding on Sunday to preside at all meetings during the subsequent week: the duties of the presiding brethren to be limited to the conduct of the assemblies. - 19.
-That the Recording brother shall (a), keep a record of all the proceedings of the ecclesia; (b), receive and communicate all applications intended for the ecclesia or the arranging brethren; (c), remind the ecclesia of meetings to be held, or other matters affecting them; and presiding brethren and speakers of their several appointments; (d), take note of all monies received by the Finance brother, and sign orders as his authority for disbursement; and (e), generally keep the working machinery of the ecclesia in motion. - 20.
-That the Finance brother shall receive and disburse the funds accruing in any way to the ecclesia, with the co-operation and cognizance of the Secretary, and to report quarterly to the ecclesia for confirmation. - "We have a complete check on the correctness of the Treasurer's accounts.
-The presiding brother for the day counts the contents of the boxes and enters it, initiated, in a book kept by the Treasurer, and at the end of the quarter a brother, appointed for the purpose, audits the receipts and payments, comparing the latter with vouchers.
-These checks did not arise out of any necessity for them, but with a view to prevent anything wrong.
-They were proposed at different intervals by Treasurers while in office."
-J.J.
-Andrew, London - 21.
-That the following order be observed at our first day meetings:

-MORNING: 1, singing; 2, reading two of the Scripture selections for the day by the Bible Companion; 3, an interval for brief fraternal announcements; 4, prayer; 5, singing; 6, exhortation (not to exceed half-an-hour); 7, breaking bread and drinking wine, after thanks by the presiding brother for each; 8, collection; 9, singing; 10, exhortation (not to exceed a quarter-of-an-hour); 11, singing; 12, prayer.
+That their decisions shall have immediate effect, but may be reversed by the ecclesia at the quarterly meeting, only, however, in so far as they affect the future. - 16.
+That the arranging brethren shall (by the recording brother) read the minutes of their proceedings every three months to the brethren and sisters in quarterly meeting assembled, for confirmation or otherwise. - 17.
+That the recording brother and finance brother shall attend all the meetings of the arranging brethren, and have power to vote in their decisions. - 18.
+That the presiding brethren shall do duty week by fleck in alphabetical rotation, or provide substitutes from their own number: the brother presiding on Sunday to preside at all meetings during the subsequent week: the duties of the presiding brethren to be limited to the conduct of the assemblies. - 19.
+That the recording brother shall (a) keep a record of all the proceedings of the ecclesia; (b) receive and communicate all applications intended for the ecclesia or the arranging brethren; (c) remind the ecclesia of meetings to be held, or other matters affecting them; and presiding brethren and speakers of their several appointments; (d) take note of all monies received by the Finance brother, and sign orders as his authority for disbursement; and (e) generally keep the working machinery of the ecclesia in motion. - 20.
+That the finance brother shall receive and disburse the funds accruing in any way to the ecclesia, with the co-operation and cognizance of the Secretary, and report quarterly to the ecclesia for confirmation. - 21.
+That the following order be observed at our first day meetings: MORNING: 1, singing; 2, reading two of the Scripture selections for the day by the Bible Companion; 3, an interval for brief fraternal announcements; 4, prayer; 5, singing; 6, exhortation (not to exceed half-an-hour); 7, breaking bread and drinking wine, after thanks by the presiding brother for each; 8, collection; 9, singing; 10, exhortation (not to exceed a quarter-of-an-hour); 11, singing; 12, prayer.
 EVENING: 1, singing; 2, reading; 3, prayer; 4, singing; 5, lecture; 6, singing; 7, prayer.